aseifert/ExplaiNER/html/index.md

 For every token in the dataset, we take its hidden state and project it onto a two-dimensional plane.
 Data points are colored by label/prediction, with mislabeled examples marked by a small black border.

+Using these projections you can visually identify data points that end up in the wrong neighborhood, indicating prediction/labeling errors.

 ### Probing